Hats Off India

 Hats Off India is a 2000 Indian Kannada-language film directed by R Raghunath and starring Ganesh and Ashitha with B. C. Patil and Sadhu Shetty in supporting roles.
+This was the last film of legendary actress Pandari Bai.

 Plot

 As Bharathanatyam dancers, Ravi and Jyothi go to America to spread Indian culture.
 Upon returning from a performance, Ravi and Jyothi are dragged on the roads in an Indian locality and an American senator's son tries to rape Jyothi in pitch darkness.
 An angered Ravi uses the senator's son's pistol and shoots him.
 He runs away with Jyothi to India.

 Unfazed by their escape, the senator contacts the dons Sadhu Shetty and Dawood in India to get Ravi dead or alive.
 Sadhu Shetty succeeds in his effort but Ravi and Jyothi change his mind and he lets them go.
 Taking advantage of this Dawood follows the pair but he gets killed at a port, and Jyothi loses her two legs in the encounter.
 B. C. Patil, a cop, tries to save Ravi and Jyothi.
 On the advice of US court he takes Ravi to US.
 From a clue the judge knows about the real happenings that lead to senator's son's murder.
 B. C. Patil changes the Indian mentality to help out Ravi, who is an alleged criminal.
 The unity among the Indians causes the judge to pass a judgement in favour of Ravi.
 In the court battle the judge, the senator and other US citizens salute by saying Hats off India.